CrosswaveOmega/JSPyBridge_Async/docs/python.md

 * ES6 classes can be constructed without new
 * ES5 classes can be constructed with the .new psuedo method
 * Use `@On` decorator when binding event listeners.
 Use `off` to disable it.
+* You can bind a coroutine as an event listener, provided you pass in a reference to your running asyncio event loop.
 * All callbacks run on a dedicated callback thread.
 DO NOT BLOCK in a callback or all other events will be blocked.
 Instead:
 * Use the @AsyncTask decorator when you need to spawn a new thread for an async JS task.
 ## Proxy Init And Call.